-Carbon monoxide (CO) is an odorless, colorless gas that can cause personal injury and wrongful death.
+Carbon monoxide (CO) poisoning happens when this odorless, colorless gas fills the air in an enclosed space and is then breathed in, where it adversely affects the intake of oxygen, resulting in death if the person does not get fresh air and medical treatment.
 Every year, over 200 people in the United States die from CO produced by fuel-burning appliances (furnaces, ranges, water heaters, room heaters).
-In many cases, these people have the right to sue for compensation from a landlord, builder, gas company, heating and air conditioning company and/or a manufacturer.
+In many cases, these people have the right to sue for compensation from a landlord, builder, gas company, heating and air conditioning company, and/or a manufacturer.

-Liablility in these cases can involve complex issues of causation, proving that something a party did or did not do caused the carbon monoxide poisoning incident.
+Liablility in these cases can involve complex issues of causation, proving that something a party did or did not do caused the CO poisoning incident.
 Each case is unique, and the parties responsible can include:

-A manufacturer (CO poisoning from a defective product, including a carbon monoxide detector that does not give an alarm).
+- A manufacturer (CO poisoning from a defective product, including a carbon monoxide detector that does not sound an alarm).

 In a recent case, a boiler was incorrectly installed in a new house.
 When the new occupants moved in and turned on the boiler to heat the house, the boiler emitted high levels of carbon monoxide.
 The family’s teenage son went to bed and was found dead the next morning.